 We hope that you will enjoy attending our workshops to increase your skills and knowledge while enjoying the simple life in Ohio.
 For more information on the Ashland area please visit the Ashland Area Chamber of Commerce

 You will want to read the FAQ page for additional information.
 If you are looking for tools and supplies, we have listed direct links to many of the best resources.
+However, we suggest you not purchase new tools until you see what your instructor uses and how he/she uses them.
 Hopefully, this information will provide you with answers to your most important questions.

 Please visit this page regularly as we continue to add answers to your most frequently asked questions about: